 Speaking with (or in) tongues is “the supernatural gift of speaking in another language without it having been learned.”
 The Greek word underlying this phrase is glossa, which means a tongue, either as the organ of the body or as a language.
 Hence, a modern theological term for speaking in tongues is glossolalia.
 Some modern translations render the KJV phrase “speak with other tongues” as “speak in foreign tongues” (Moffat), “speak in foreign languages” (Goodspeed), and “speak in different languages” (Phillips).

 Series: Applied Theology: What does the Bible say about Speaking in Tongues?

-We have investigated all five cases recorded in Scripture where people received the Holy Ghost.
+Previously we investigated all five cases recorded in Scripture where people received the Holy Ghost.
 In three cases (Pentecost, Cornelius, Ephesus) those who received the Spirit immediately spoke in tongues.
 A fourth case (Samaria) does not explicitly describe any particular external manifestation but it clearly requires the presence of a miraculous, immediately identifiable outward sign, and most commentators agree this was speaking in tongues.
-In the fifth case (Paul) the Bible gives no description of the Spirit baptism, but later reveals that the recipient spoke in tongues throughout his Christian life.
-Click here to read the rest of, What does the Bible say about speaking in tongues? – Part 2
+In the fifth case (Paul) the Bible gives no description of the Spirit Baptism but later reveals that the recipient spoke in tongues throughout his Christian life.